-Sunday tends to be the busiest day of the week with travelers taking trains from Syracuse to Salt Lake City.
-Ticket price also tend to be more expensive on Sunday than other days.
-If you are hoping to have more room on the train and even save some change check out travel options on Sunday instead, as less people travel then and deals are more likely to be found.
+Tuesday tends to be the busiest day of the week with travelers taking trains from Boston to Salt Lake City.
+Ticket price also tend to be more expensive on Tuesday than other days.
+If you are hoping to have more room on the train and even save some change check out travel options on Friday instead, as less people travel then and deals are more likely to be found.

 When are the first and last trains of the day?

-The earliest train departs Syracuse at 4:00pm while the last train of the day leaves at 10:00pm.
+The earliest train departs Boston at 12:00pm while the last train of the day leaves at 12:00pm.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.

-Is there a direct train from Syracuse to Salt Lake City?
+Is there a direct train from Boston to Salt Lake City?

-There are 6 scheduled trains on most days.
-Unfortunately, none of them are direct connections, so you will need to disembark from your original train and board a connecting train during your journey.
-Don't forget to bring your carry-on luggage when you switch trains.
-In some instances, you may also be responsible for transferring your own checked baggage.
+Trains leave the station in Boston twice a day, so there are a couple of options depending on your preferred travel time.
+However, there are no direct trains.
+This means that you will need to disembark from your original train and board a connecting train at some point during your journey.
+You will need to remember to bring your carry-on luggage with you when you change trains.
+Depending on the carrier's policy, you may also be responsible for transferring your own checked baggage.

-You can also take a train for your return trip from Salt Lake City to Syracuse.
+You can also take a train for your return trip from Salt Lake City to Boston.

 Salt Lake City